Ben Stiller: The Ben Stiller Show

 Producers at MTV were so impressed with Back to Brooklyn that they offered Stiller a 13-episode show in the experimental "vid-com" format.
 Titled The Ben Stiller Show, this 1990 series mixed comedy sketches with music videos and parodied various television shows, music stars, and films.
-It starred Stiller, along with main writer Jeff Khan and Harry O'Reilly, with his parents and sister making occasional appearances.
+It starred Stiller, along with main writer Kahn and Harry O'Reilly, with his parents and sister making occasional appearances.

-Although the show was canceled after its first season, it led to another show titled The Ben Stiller Show, on the Fox Network in 1992.
+Although the show was canceled after its first season, it led to another show (also titled The Ben Stiller Show), on the Fox Network in 1992.
 The series aired 12 episodes on Fox, with a 13th unaired episode broadcast by Comedy Central in a later revival.
 Among the principal writers on The Ben Stiller Show were Stiller and Judd Apatow, with the show featuring the ensemble cast of Stiller, Janeane Garofalo, Andy Dick, and Bob Odenkirk.
 Both Denise Richards and Jeanne Tripplehorn appeared as extras in various episodes.
-Throughout its short run, The Ben Stiller Show frequently appeared at the bottom of the ratings, even as it garnered critical acclaim and eventually won an Emmy Award for "Outstanding Writing in a Variety or Music Program" posthumously.
+Throughout its short run, The Ben Stiller Show frequently appeared at the bottom of the ratings, even as it garnered critical acclaim and eventually won an Emmy Award for Outstanding Writing in a Variety or Music Program after its cancellation.